String-Latin/DIN-91379-Characters-and-Sequences/additional_characters_for_continuous_text.md

 ## Additional characters for continuous text, safe replacement
 *This is an independent proposal for the inclusion of additional characters for continuous text.
 Continous text is not in the scope of DIN 91379.
-These characters are not recommended by DIN 91379, but the use of additional charcters is allowed by this norm.*
+These characters are not recommended by DIN 91379, but the use of additional characters is allowed by this norm.*

 ### Allow
 For continuous text the following characters from CP1252 are allowed: